ipfabric/docs/docs/IP_Fabric_API/retrieving_device_log_file.md

+---
+description: This tech note describes how you can retrieve log files for a device from IP Fabric’s discovery, to be consumed outside the platform.
+---

 # Retrieving device log file

 This tech note describes how you can retrieve log files for a device from IP Fabric’s discovery, to be consumed outside the platform.